Step by Step guide to Start a blog in Canada

 E) To be sure that the product you want to create will sell, Ask your subscribers what they want, then create the product, then offer them for sale and you’ll get results.

-G) Never forget continous improvements, and to take action!
+G) Never forget continuous improvement and to take action!

 H) Create a long-term content strategy and calendar.
 Google wants you to post quality work on a regular basis.
 Make sure your months of hard work follows a direction and makes sense.